NPR And The Word 'Liar': Intent Is Key

 Oreskes acknowledges that other news organizations have made a different decision, most notably The New York Times, where he worked for more than two decades.
 The Times uses the word "lie" in this headline about Trump's repeated claim that millions of votes cast by immigrants who are in this country illegally prevented him from winning the popular vote.

-As The Times and NPR have reported, there is no credible evidence of widespread voter fraud.
+As the Times and NPR have reported, there is no credible evidence of widespread voter fraud.